AI-generated (Gemini Pro)

 - Consent Mode

 GDPR requires a lawful basis (often consent) for processing personal data.
 Google Analytics collects personal data such as IP addresses and identifiers.
 If you load it before the user has consented, you are likely in breach.
-Many sites load Analytics — or load it via Google Tag Manager — before consent, which is one of the most common issues we see.
+Pre-consent tracking execution remains a recurring compliance issue in real-world implementations.
 This guide covers the main compliance risks, why consent banners alone are not enough, and how to check and fix your setup.
 For product and pricing, see SecureSpells and pricing.

 This article is for educational purposes and does not constitute legal advice.
 For compliance decisions, consult a qualified legal or privacy professional.